Becoming number one in Google | How to do that?

 For example, the first photo you use is called "Amsterdam Rijksmuseum", and the meta tag you give to the picture is also "Amsterdam Rijksmuseum".
 Anyone who then searches in Google for "Nicest places Amsterdam Museum" will see both your photo and the article in the search results.

 Your sitemap is the first thing Google reads.
-It contains all your pages from your site.
+It contains all your pages from your website.

 Here too you can indicate which pages are relevant and which are not, just like with the HTML.
 You can do this by indicating not to have them indexed, and you can give a value to specific pages.
-By providing your main article more value than the sub-articles, it will be ranked quicker and higher.
+By providing your main article more value than the sub-articles, it will be ranked quicker and higher to become number one.

-A page that is never visited will not easily rank high.
+A page that is never visited will not easily become number one or even rank high.
 This is a bit the chicken and the egg story.
 You can only get a lot of visitors when you rank high, and you can only rank high when you have a lot of visitors.
-It also matters how long visitors stay on your site and how long they take to read your article.
+It also matters how long visitors stay on your website and how long they take to read your article.

 If 1000 visitors all stay on your site for 5 seconds and take 3 seconds to read your article, then Google considers the content of your article to be irrelevant.
 To get visitors without a high ranking, you can share your articles on various social media channels, provide even more back-links or advertise.